-We believe the route to increasing rural wealth is to focus on those forests producing timber income.
+We believe the route to increasing rural wealth is to focus on those forests producing serious timber income.
+Which is to say industrial forestlands.
 Such income is generated through the current sale of harvested timber.
-Therefore, this report and proposal follows the money in today's industrial timber companies.
+Therefore, this report and proposal follows-the-money in today's industrial timber companies.
 We focus on those companies that are owned by Wall Street money or what the business press calls financial capital.